cirgl/lthr.github.io/_posts/2016-07-16-embed-fiddles.md

 This post is a guide in how to embed various fiddles into your GitHub Pages posts (and other pages).

 ## JS Bin
+[JS Bin](http://jsbin.com) will only let you have one JavaScript, one HTML and one CSS editor window, unlike eg. Plunker which lets you have as many as you'd like.
+The embedded output options are quite easy though, just click the `share` button and set your options.
+Another useful thing is the option to choose console as one of the embedded view outputs.

 ```html
 <a class="jsbin-embed"